matheus23/irreactive.com/content/blog/functional-graphics.md

 ```

 Speaking of many ways to combine many numbers into one, many of these don't form monoids.
 The mathematical definition requires two laws:
-* The `empty` element must not _ a change when `combined` with an element: for any `x`, `combine x empty == x` and `combine empty x == x`.
+* The `empty` element must not have an effect when `combined` with an element: for any `x`, `combine x empty == x` and `combine empty x == x`.
 * Parenthesis around multiple `combine` expressions must not matter: for any `a`, `b` and `c`, `a \`combine\` (b \` combine \` c) == (a \` combine \` b) \`combine\` c`

 This is true for sums and products, but not for `(-)`, for example.
-Also notice that monoids don't require that you're able to swap the order of arguments to `combine`.
+Also notice that monoids don't require that you're able to swap the order of arguments to `combine`!
 Even though sums and products fulfill that law, this commutativity law is not required for monoids.

 I promised this post would be about graphics so here's a monoid declaration for graphics: